Alay Soler: New York Mets

 Soler made his major league debut as a starter at Shea Stadium on May 24, 2006.
 He gave up two earned runs, five hits and four walks in six innings with no decision as the Mets defeated the Philadelphia Phillies 5–4.
 In Soler's fourth career start (June 10, 2006) he hurled his first complete game shutout, a two-hitter against the Arizona Diamondbacks.
 Through the first half of 2006, Soler posted a 2–3 record with a 6.00 ERA.

-On July 3, 2006, Soler was sent back to the Norfolk Tides after a poor performance the night before against the New York Yankees.
+On July 3, 2006, Soler was sent back to the Triple-A Norfolk Tides after a poor performance the night before against the New York Yankees.

 Soler was given his unconditional release by the Mets on March 12, 2007.
 He had pitched unimpressively during spring training.

+Pittsburgh Pirates

-On March 19, 2007, he signed with the Pittsburgh Pirates.
-At the beginning of the season, Soler was assigned to the Pirates Double-A affiliate, the Altoona Curve.
-He went 1–1 with a 6.00 ERA in 14 appearances before being released on June 28, 2007.
+On March 19, 2007, Soler signed with the Pittsburgh Pirates.
+At the beginning of the season, Soler was assigned to the Pirates' Double-A affiliate, the Altoona Curve.
+He went 1–1 with a 6.00 ERA in 14 appearances before being released on June 28.